Investigamer/Proxyshop/README.md

 * Run `Proxyshop.py`.
 * The tabs shown are card types which currently have more than one template available.
 You can select which template should be used if Proxyshop encounters a card of that type, for example "Fullart" for normal cards, "SilvanExtended" for MDFC, "Extended" for Planeswalker cards.
-* The checkboxes are settings, saved to the config.ini file and will be maintained for the next time you open the app.
-Automatic Set Symbol will attempt to assign the correct expansion symbol according to the card's set information.
+* At the top are settings, saved to the config.ini file and maintained the next time you open the app.
+Automatic Set Symbol will input the correct expansion symbol according to the card's set information.
 Auto Symbol Size will size and center that symbol on the end of the typeline.
-Manuel Edit Step will end the script automation when the card is finished so you can make manual changes before saving.
-You can also remove the reminder text, or the flavor text from the card.
+Manual Edit Step will end the script automation when the card is finished so you can make manual changes before saving.
+You can also remove reminder text or flavor text from the card.
 * Hit "Render all" to render every card art in the `art` folder.
 Hit "Render target" to render one specific card.
 <br clear="right"/>